|FOOD NEEDED YEAR-ROUND!

 by Pastor Paul

-A tile for our Memory Wall in Woodhull Hall may be purchased in memory of or to
+A tile for our Memory Wall in Woodhull Hall may be purchased in memory or in

-delivered to various ministries in the county who help people without
+various ministries in the county so that people without

 Call or email Carole 624-8595